mehulagg/gitlab/doc/user/project/wiki/index.md

 ![Wiki sidebar](img/wiki_sidebar_v13_5.png)

-If you have many pages, not all will be listed in the sidebar.
+If you have many pages, not all are listed in the sidebar.
 Click on **View All Pages** to see all of them.

 ## Viewing the history of a wiki page